rafaelrojasmiliani/moveit_tutorial/02_planning_scene/src/a_planning_scene_class/readme.md

 - The robot's workspace model `RobotModel`
 - its geometric, kinematic or dynamic representation `RobotState`
 - The collision detector `collision_detection::CollisionDetector` and constraint checking

+In practice `planning_scene::PlanningScene` is a convince wrapper for the `RobotModel` and a collision checker.
+We can use any collision checker with a MoveIt plugin interface.
+By default `planning_scene::PlanningScene` instantiates a FCL collision checker.

 The `planning_scene::PlanningScene` class is tightly connected to the `planning_scene_monitor::PlannningSceneMonitor` class, which maintains a planning scene using information from the ROS Parameter Server and subscription to topics.
 **The `PlanningSceneMonitor` is the recommended method to create and maintain the current planning scene using data from the robot’s joints and the sensors on the robot**.